nm96/celsenheit/README.md

 Celsius and Fahrenheit, and an interactive app for practicing mental temperature conversion.

+## Installation

+- Clone or download this repository.
+- Install the latest version of Go if not present: https://go.dev/doc/install.
+- Run `go test` to run tests.
+- Run `go install` to install celsenheit to the default Go install directory.
+- Alternatively, run `go build` to compile the `celsenheit` binary and then move it to `~/bin/` or similar.

 ## Conversion mode

 Usage - three command-line arguments required: